-Some think it’s because a lady in waiting to Queen Victoria, the Duchess of Bedford introduced it to help her make it from her noon lunch through to a late formal dinner.
+Perhaps one of the most well-known British traditions, there’s nothing quite like an afternoon tea when you visit London.
+Tales abound as to why it’s a stalwart of our culture – some think it’s because the Duchess of Bedford, a lady in waiting to Queen Victoria, introduced it to help her make it from her noon lunch through to a late formal dinner.

 As everyone got more comfortable with this strange habit, it became a pastime, and soon she was inviting friends to join her in her rooms at Belvoir Castle to feast on small cakes, bread and butter, sandwiches, sweets and tea.

-Others say that as a result of the British East India Company (based in Mayfair) holding a monopoly over the tea industry (from the 17th century), tea drinking was encouraged by the British government because of the revenue it gained from taxing said tea.
+Others say that as a result of the British East India Company, then based in Mayfair, holding a monopoly over the tea industry from the 17th century, tea drinking was encouraged by the British government because of the revenue it gained from taxing said tea.

-Whichever story you tell, afternoon tea is simply delightful in Mayfair, so get involved in this rare opportunity to make cakes and pastries the star of the show.
+Whichever story you tell, afternoon tea is simply delightful in Mayfair, so get involved in this rare opportunity to make finger sandwiches, cakes and pastries the star of the show.

-Steeped in tradition, Pasticceria Marchesi is one of Milan’s oldest and finest pastry shops and sits elegantly in Mayfair.
+Steeped in tradition, Pasticceria Marchesi is one of Milan’s oldest and finest pastry shops and the Mayfair outpost is situated on elegant Mount Street.
 Renowned for its patisserie, signature chocolates and classic Panettone, this is the place to go for a sweet treat.
-Choose from a dizzying array, which will leave you spoilt for choice and if you want to continue that Marchesi experience back in your own kitchen, then don’t forget to pick up one of their unforgettable products – choose from chocolates, spreadables, dragees, preserves and marmalades and jellies.
+Guests are spoilt for choice, and if you want to continue the Marchesi experience back in your own kitchen, then don’t forget to pick up one of their unforgettable products – choose from chocolates, spreadables, dragees, preserves and marmalades and jellies.

 Stepping into The Connaught feels a little like entering another world.
 Set apart from the bustle of London, yet immersed in its unique personality, it is a haven of discovery which has been dedicated to fine art and the finer things in life.
 The Connaught Patisserie adjoins the five-star hotel and is the prettiest cake parlour, serving the most delectable afternoon teas in the shape of handcrafted cakes, gateaux and an assortment of elegant treats.
 Prepare to be dazzled with a host of creations from The Connaught’s master pâtissier who has created some of the most magical French classics like sugar dusted chouquettes.
 A special exclusive is the Chocolate Nemesis from The River Café which is hand delivered daily – the first time the cake has been available outside of its home.